AdobeDocs/campaign-web.pt-BR/help/v8/workflows/activities/update-data.md

 # Atualizar dados {#update-data}

-A variável **Atualizar dados** a atividade é um **Gerenciamento de dados** atividade.
+A atividade **Atualizar dados** é uma atividade de **Gerenciamento de Dados**.
 Ele permite executar uma atualização em massa nos campos no banco de dados.
 Várias opções permitem personalizar a atualização de dados.

 <!--
 The **Operation type** field lets you choose the process to be carried out on the data in the database.
 Select the first option to add data or update (it if it has already been added).
 You can also only add data, only update data, or delete data.
 Select the **Update and merge collections** to select a primary record to link duplicates to, and delete those duplicates safely